-Having recently passed commitments to fully eliminate carbon from across industry, buildings and infrastructure by the same 2050 deadline, a new CCC report has argued that government has delivered only one of 25 policies seen as being critical to realising emissions targets are met.
+Having recently passed legislation to fully eliminate carbon from across industry, buildings and infrastructure by the same 2050 deadline, a new CCC report has argued that government has delivered only one of 25 policies seen as being critical to realising national emissions targets.

 Echoing wider industry concerns on the current lack of clear government policy on a range of key issues such as the possible role of hydrogen and biomethane for heating, the CCC said an urgent priority for any UK government must be a definitive low carbon heating strategy.

 The committee’s findings said a successful strategy must include clear paths to improve energy efficiency in all UK buildings, while determining how exactly the UK can phase out the need for fossil fuels to heat off-grid homes over the course of the 2020s.

 In the medium to long-term, the CCC warned of the need to determine the future role of the UK’s centralised gas grid by around 2025, while also ensuring that any new or replacement heating systems must be deemed as low carbon technologies by 2035.
 This would potentially require drastic uptake of electric appliances such as heat pumps by 2035.

 Ensuring sufficient amounts of hydrogen can be produced in a sustainable form will also be vital to meeting the 2050 UK net zero ambitions.
 The CCC argued that significant volumes of gas would need to be produced by 2030 in a number of industrial clusters that would include power generation, depot-based transport and for the purpose of being injected into the UK gas network.